JujuAdams/Bento/docs/2.3/Building-Elements.md

 &nbsp;

 Bento does not come with a toybox filled with ready-to-use widgets.
 Instead, Bento provides functions and events/callbacks that you can use to build your own custom user interface elements.
-Bento has no preconceived notion of what your elements are going to look like or do.
-You can make your elements look however you want.
-Bento only concerns itself with giving you the underlying structure of a UI system.

 That having been said, I have built out a selection of examples for the most common types of element to get you started.
 You can find these examples [on the Bento repo](https://github.com/JujuAdams/Bento/).
 Example elements can be found in the project in the `Bento Examples` folder.

+?> Bento has no preconceived notion of what your elements are going to look like or do.
+You can make your elements look however you want.
+Bento only concerns itself with giving you the underlying structure of a UI system.

 Elements may be object instances or structs.
-This page will deal first with object instances are they are the most familiar concept for most GameMaker developers.
-Structs will be dealt with afterwards.
+This page will deal first with object instances as they are the most familiar concept for most GameMaker developers.
+Structs operate similarly to object instances within Bento and will be dealt with afterwards.

 &nbsp;